AbdElrahman-Rafaat-Amer/NotesApp/README.md

 - Fully Offline: The application doesnot store anything online, no logs, etc.
 - Choice of Grid / List layouts.
 - Lock Notes: lock the notes with a pincode.
+- Will receive notification when there is a new update avilable.

 # Tools & Libraries
 - Android studio.